ehsanulhaq001/simulate_iot/README.md

   1. iot_simulator.js
   2. makeiot.sh

+Open the file iot_simulator.js and edit the path and hostName.
 ### Move these files (from aws iot thing creation) to the same folder:
   1. Certificate with name : 'iot_thing-certificate.pem.crt'.
   2. Private key with name : 'iot_thing-private.pem.key'.